 - 1 cup confectioner’s sugar

-- 1 tsp pure maple syrup see note
+- 1 teaspoon pure maple syrup see note

-Combine the cinnamon, cloves, ginger, ½ tsp salt, baking soda, gluten-free baking flour, and rolled oats in a large bowl until well incorporated.
+- Combine the cinnamon, cloves, ginger, ½ teaspoon salt, baking soda, gluten-free baking flour, and rolled oats in a large bowl until well incorporated.

-In a stand mixer, mix the butter with the white sugar, brown sugar, and vanilla extract until fluffy and completely integrated.
+- In a stand mixer, mix the butter with the white sugar, brown sugar, egg replacer, and vanilla extract until fluffy and completely integrated.